npm/npmo-docs/tutorials/redis-replication.md

 1. Go to `Expose Redis For Replication` and select `No`.

 2. Set the address of your primary server in `Upstream Redis` section.
+(Please note that `port` is not required with the address of the primary server)

 To check the replication status run `sudo docker exec -i npme-redis redis-cli info replication` and verify the output shown as below: